- Planning for your Photography Workshop - January 27, 2020

 The Iceland Elves and Fairies Make Things Quite Interesting.

 On my first trip, I picked up a pretty good paper road map of the region.
 On looking it over, I noticed some odd ghostly cartoonish figures dotted in various places on the map.
-I guessed it was a map geared to the younger set, and didn’t give it much thought.
+I guessed it was a map geared to the younger set and didn’t give it much thought.
 It was a highly illustrated map showing geologic features, waterfalls and cliffs and Iceland’s amazing black sand beaches and glaciers.
 I had a quick look and packed it in my camera bag for future reference.

 One the first morning, my Icelandic friend picked up my small group of 6 excited photographers in a comfortable 4×4 van, and we headed out into the countryside from a familiar European City.
 It’s quite a visual shock once you leave the confines of the city limits.
 The scenery changes from open familiar farmland to an alien stark windswept winter landscape, with limitless vistas, rimmed by snowcapped mountains.

 Iceland’s been going through some obvious growth these last few years.
 I’ve noticed the growth personally and I’m glad we are able to explore it at this time of year.
 There are new buildings and byways reaching deeper into the backcountry to accommodate new tourism.
-With this, there has been many reports from construction workers of heavy equipment breaking down mysteriously for no apparent reason.
+With this, there have been many reports from construction workers of heavy equipment breaking down mysteriously for no apparent reason.
 Interesting.

 You then began to realize that the Icelandic culture is deeply rooted in folklore, where Iceland elves and fairies have a strong tradition in their culture and mythology.